-Students must declare their intentions to receive a minor by completing an application, which is available in O'Neill Student Services, BS 3025 or online.
-A minimum GPA of 2.3 is required in courses taken specifically for the minor.
+Students must declare their intentions to receive a minor by completing the intent form.
+A minimum cumulative GPA of 2.0 is required in courses taken specifically for the minor.
 At least 9 of the 15 credit hours must be taken on the IU Indianapolis campus.
-During their final term of enrollment, students must also apply to have the minor conferred with their degree by completing the O'Neill Graduation Application.